Fight over funding threatens EU deal on new climate laws

 By Kate Abnett

-BRUSSELS, June 28 (Reuters) - A dispute over how to shield low-income citizens from European Union policies to put a price on pollution is threatening to prevent the bloc's countries from agreeing a raft of new green measures.
+LUXEMBOURG, June 28 (Reuters) - A dispute over how to shield poorer citizens from European Union policies to put a price on pollution is threatening to prevent the bloc's countries from agreeing a raft of new green measures.

-Environment ministers from the EU's 27 member countries meet on Tuesday to attempt to agree joint positions on more ambitious laws to reduce planet-warming emissions, including reforms to the EU carbon market and a 2035 phase-out of new fossil fuel-powered cars.
+Environment ministers from the EU's 27 members meet on Tuesday to attempt to agree joint positions on more ambitious laws to reduce planet-warming emissions, including reforms to the EU carbon market and a 2035 phase-out of new fossil fuel-powered cars.

+"Nobody's going to leave the room without a bit of pain," EU climate policy chief Frans Timmermans said, adding that he was hopeful the ministers would reach a deal.

-Taken together, the laws are designed to deliver the EU's 2030 target of reducing net emissions by 55% from 1990 levels.
+The laws are designed to together deliver the EU's 2030 target of reducing net emissions by 55% from 1990 levels.
 What ministers agree will set their position for negotiations with the EU Parliament on the final laws.

-The proposal, which the European Commission says is needed to tackle rising transport emissions, has split countries, with some worried it could raise citizens' energy bills - which have soared in recent months and are fuelling inflation.
+The proposal aims to tackle rising transport emissions, but has faced resistance from some countries who fear it could raise energy bills - which have soared in recent months.

-Countries are split over how big the fund should be, and how to finance it.
+Countries are split over the fund's size.
 The Commission proposed it contain revenues from a quarter of the CO2 permits sold in the new carbon market - expected to yield roughly 72 billion euros ($76 billion) from 2025-2032.

-Wealthier EU states including Germany and the Netherlands want to curb its size - with some, such as Austria, expected to receive less than 1% of the fund, under the Commission's proposal.
-Some central and eastern countries say it should be bigger and they cannot agree to the new carbon market without it.
+Wealthier EU states including Germany want to curb its size - with some, such as Austria, expected to receive less than 1% of the proposed fund.
+Some central and eastern countries say it should be bigger and they cannot approve the new carbon market without it.

-The risk is that failure to approve the fund could thwart deals on other proposals - including reforms to the EU's existing carbon market - since the laws are interlinked.
+Failure to agree this issue could thwart deals on other proposals, since the laws are interlinked.

+"We are preparing for a long day or even a short night," German environment minister Steffi Lemke said on Tuesday morning.

-EU ministers will also seek agreement on the EU's plan to effectively ban new combustion engine car sales from 2035, to speed Europe's shift to electric vehicles.
+Poland's climate minister on Tuesday said the country could not support the new carbon market, nor an EU plan to effectively ban new combustion engine car sales from 2035, to speed Europe's shift to electric vehicles.

-Germany's finance minister ignited the negotiations last week, when he said the bloc's biggest car market would not support the goal.
-Italy, Portugal, Slovakia, Bulgaria and Romania also want it delayed to 2040.
+Germany's finance minister ignited negotiations on that proposal last week, when he said the EU's biggest car market would not support the goal.
+Italy, Portugal, Slovakia, Bulgaria and Romania also want it delayed to 2040, according to a document previously reported by Reuters.

+The average lifespan of new cars is 15 years, and Brussels has warned a later ban would stop the EU reaching net zero emissions by 2050, the global milestone scientists say would avert disastrous climate change.

+"The decision on cars will show how serious European governments are about their climate promises," said Julia Poliscanova from campaign group Transport and Environment.

 ($1 = 0.9454 euros)